Harry556/Crazy_Snake/README.md

  //set speed of snake
  //set the different

-# My part was done la and i need to have work tonight, cant do with the remain part,

 ## :seedling: Introduce the game rules (by Huang xinghai)
 1. These are some stuff will see while the game